ryanvelbon/laravel-ecom/README.md

 # SHOPPING CART

 This app includes a custom cart rather than integrating with a 3rd party solution such as Snipcart which would eat into our shop's profits.

+# PENETRATION TESTING

+1. Can hacker add/remove items to/from someone else's cart?
+2.